 We hope you are all well and had a lovely weekend break.
-Did some of you plan to do something special for Father’s Day?
+Did some of you plan something special for Father’s Day?
 Mrs Ahmad bought her Father a new pair of shoes and her daughter baked her Grandad his favourite fruit cake.
-Mrs Stansfield and her family celebrated Father's Day with a barbecue in the garden.
+Miss Sykes went on a nice walk with her Father.

-The weather is going to warm up this week so please make sure you wear your sun hat and sun cream, and remember to stay safe in the sun.
+The weather is going to warm up this week so please make sure you wear your sun hat, sun cream and remember to stay safe in the sun.

 Here are today’s activities: